 1. Check the weather - forewarned is forearmed

-When checking weather forecasts, we usually focus on rainfall and temperature, but equally important when you are exposed to the elements is the wind forecast, including speed and direction.
+Equally important when you are exposed to the elements is the wind forecast, including speed and direction.
 As always, check the weather forecast and consider whether you should alter your departure times to avoid any particularly windy or inclement conditions, or even cancel your camping plans altogether.

 Your camping gear